Emma Dent: Life

 Emma Brocklehurst was born in April 1823, one of four daughters and four sons of John Brocklehurst and Emma Coare.
 Sent to be tutored in London, at the age of fourteen she attended Queen Victoria's coronation, and four years later in 1841 was presented at court by Lady Stanley of Alderley.
-In 1852 she and her husband travelled to London for the state funeral of the Duke of Wellington.
+In 1852, she and her husband travelled to London for the state funeral of the Duke of Wellington.

 She spent most of her life restoring Sudeley Castle in Gloucestershire, having married John Coucher Dent, the heir to the property, a romantic ruin purchased by his uncles in 1837.
-John and William Dent had already completed a significant restoration. inherited the castle in 1855.
-John, and particularly Emma, insisted on continuing the restoration.
+John and William Dent had already completed a significant restoration.
+Emma and her husband inherited the castle in 1855.
+John Coucher Dent, and particularly Emma, insisted on continuing the restoration.

-After her husband's death Emma Dent was able to increase her direct involvement, with the North Lodge and Tithe Barn, an ambitious plan to add terracing around the moat, a new West gateway and adjoining buildings, and finally the North Tower, replacing an earlier one shown on drawings of the original castle.
+After her husband's death, Emma was able to increase her direct involvement, with the North Lodge and Tithe Barn, an ambitious plan to add terracing around the moat, a new West gateway and adjoining buildings, and finally the North Tower, replacing an earlier one shown on drawings of the original castle.
 A reliable source lists her achievement as having significantly expanded the gardens and having "substantially enlarged the house and its services ... she remodelled the western side of the castle through the full length of both courtyards, overbuilding one section of the ruins, and beginning a new tower at its north-east corner in March 1890".

 Locally in northern Gloucestershire she enjoyed the company of the Hanbury-Tracey family of Toddington Manor (whose heads were raised to the peerage as the Barons Sudeley from 1838), Lord Elcho and other local gentry.

 She continued the Dent uncles' tradition of hosting large events at Sudeley, including in the Conservative interest: the Blue Ball of January 1854 attended by nearly 600 people celebrated a by-election victory, and at a historical party in January 1859 she and her husband entertained in the guise of Henry VIII and Katherine Parr.